Centre Improvement Program

 Like the Place Making Projects, these are large capital upgrade projects that have been identified in a precinct master plan.
 They are funded in partnership with owners of commercial property in a centre and are subject to a high level of community consultation.

 The Centre Improvement Program (CIP) represents an exciting new phase in the growth of our city.
-The Gold Coast currently has a population of 500,000 people, which is expected to double over the next 20 years.
+The Gold Coast currently has a population of over 500,000 people, which is expected to double over the next 20 years.

 It is essential to manage the ongoing expansion of our dynamic city by providing clear direction for the future growth of the many centres.
 Our changing community is seeking more from the city's centres, as places to do business, shop, meet friends and enjoy the surrounds.
 The primary aim of the CIP is to help centres meet these needs.